dhuston/2020F-EE-551-Research-Design-App/README.md

 ## Proposed Solution:
 Research design as a concept refers to the overall strategy that a scientist uses to integrate the different components of a study in a coherent and logical way, with the goal to ensure they will effectively address a research problem.
 It is the blueprint for data analyses.
 I propose the creation of a Research Design Web App.
 It will be a web portal that allows scientists to construct, enter and connect their research plans into a simple user interface that others can find.

-The tech stack will be Python, Flask and React on top of a mongodb.
+The tech stack is Python, Flask and React on top of a MongoDB.

 Steps:
 1. Define Goals